All our buildings are made from Russian redwood T&G Shiplap. We do not use any sheet material in our buildings.

 Yes, as long as you have some DIY knowledge then they are quite simple.
 If you are a novice, then maybe it might be best to book installation and let the experts work whilst you sit back and watch.

 No, the building will be delivered on the same day it is installed so that you do not have to wait in on two different occasions.
+If you require the building to be delivered on a separate day to the installation a delivery charge will be added to your order.

 We will give you a morning or afternoon slot to deliver and install your building, but please remember sometimes installations can overrun and although we will keep to the day, we cannot guarantee to keep to the time schedule.